I originally published this book review on my old blog on December 14, 2016. It appears here as/is.

 Carly Simon reportedly wanted James to settle down and be more of a family man (another great song by James Taylor).
 But, as James titled his next album, Dad Loves His Work.
 He wasn’t going to change.
 They were divorced by 1983, and perhaps spurred on by the 1981 drug overdose death of his close friend, John Belushi, and the 1983 death of his friend, Dennis Wilson of The Beach Boys, James got over his heroin and methadone habits.

 But Taylor still struggled a lot with depression and considered retiring from music.
 He was asked to go to Rio de Janeiro in 1985 and play a music festival, which was recorded and put on an imported CD.
 I actually own a copy of it, courtesy of one of my sisters who gave it to me for Christmas in 1990.
-James was so well received in Rio that he got a second wind and released another album called That’s Why I’m Here.
+James was so well received in Rio that he got a second wind, and he subsequently released another album called That’s Why I’m Here.
 I distinctly remember reading the liner notes and saw that he’d dedicated the new album to Bill W., the founder of Alcoholics Anonymous.
 Taylor would go on to consider retiring again, after losing his father and his brother, Alex, on James’s 45th birthday in 1993.
 Alex was also a severe alcoholic.

-So… what’s this got to do with “B.S.U.R.”?
-Well, I just think this song, and its very astute lyrics, offer some sage pearls of wisdom.
+So… what’s all of this backstory got to do with “B.S.U.R.”?
+Well, I just think this song, and its very astute lyrics, offers some sage pearls of wisdom.
 So many of us try to be someone we aren’t.
 It’s usually because someone else has told us that there’s something “wrong” or “inadequate” about who we are.
 Sometimes, there is a legitimate issue that needs to be changed.
 Like, for instance, getting treatment for an addiction or character flaw– say philandering or lying.
 I’m not referring to issues like those.
 I’m referring to little criticisms about things you can’t easily change about yourself, like becoming a night owl if you’re a morning person.
-Or becoming an obsessively neat person if you’re naturally more of a slob.
+Or becoming an obsessively neat person, if you’re naturally more of a slob.
 Or acting like someone you’re not, simply because someone else thinks they would prefer that alternative version to your authentic self.

 This morning Bill and I were talking, as we often do over our weekend breakfasts.
 Bill was telling me about a dream he’d had this morning.
 He was typing it out, because he sends his dreams to his therapist, who specializes in Carl Jung’s techniques.
 Dreams are an important part of their work.
 Bill has really been enjoying working with the therapist.
 He’s learning a lot about himself, revisiting decisions he’s made.
 Some of the decisions he made because he wanted to please other people.
 He didn’t want to disappoint important people in his life, so instead of doing what was best for him, he would acquiesce to what other people wanted.
 The end results of not advocating for his own self-interests sometimes led to disasters that affected a whole lot of other people.
 For more on this, you can read this post.